kayateia/lifestream-node-server/API.md

 #### Permissions

+Users can modify their own user info.

+Users cannot modify their own isAdmin flag.

+Admins can modify any existing user.

-Admins can modify existing users.
+Admins can modify the isAdmin flag for other users.

 #### Result